-All internal candidates who apply for a new role at the school will have their application assessed in accordance with this procedure.
+All internal candidates who apply for a new role at the School will have their application assessed in accordance with this procedure.
 References will be taken up on all internal candidates as part of the application process but can be provided by colleagues as the School will be the most recent employer.

-4.3 Criminal records check
+3. Criminal records checks